 Optometry - Independent Prescribing (Module 3 of 3) Course overview

-Our Independent Prescribing course is an essential component on your route to becoming an independent optometry prescriber.
+Our Independent Prescribing module is an essential component on your route to becoming an independent optometry prescriber.

 With the full qualification, you’ll be able to prescribe any relevant eye drug that you’ve been trained in.